 A service promise should spell out exactly what will be delivered—and state that if it's not delivered, you won't pay.
 More importantly, make sure there is language in the contract identifying a process that allows you to cancel in the event of poor performance.

-Being able to find workwear that fits your company's exact needs and wants is important.
-You shouldn't have to settle.
+Being able to find workwear options that fit your company’s exact needs and desired look is important.
+And if your business requires specialized safety garments – such as those for flame resistant (FR), high visibility, healthcare, or food-related applications – you shouldn’t have to settle.

 Having state-of-the-art personalization services like this helps enable you to design and feature your unique business image in the exact look and colors you desire.

-The ability to rely on skilled workers held up to ISO standards ensures the highest quality workwear made with materials, processes, and services designed to fit your requirements.
+The ability to rely on skilled company employees held to ISO standards helps ensure the highest quality workwear made with fabric options and design features to fit your requirements.

 Now that you've compared suppliers, does speaking with a UniFirst representative make sense?
 Give us a call so we can help answer any questions you may have.
 We'd love the opportunity to show you firsthand what the UniFirst Difference is all about.